3 Trucking Stocks to Avoid as Oil Prices Rally Above $90

 Fuel is a shipping and freight company’s most significant expense after labor costs.
 Therefore, surging fuel costs are currently hampering their profits.
 Furthermore, the labor shortage and rising inflation are making matters worse.
 According to a recent Bank of America Global Research report, the crunch seen in the trucking industry is showing no signs of abating.
 Also, BofA found that shippers’ short-term positive outlooks have fallen, while negative outlooks have climbed, reflecting a deteriorating consensus outlook for the industry.

-TuSimple Holdings Inc. (TSP)
+TuSimple Holdings Inc. (TSP - Get Rating)

 TSP in San Diego, Calif., in an autonomous technology company that develops autonomous technology designed explicitly for semi-trucks worldwide.
 It intends to produce a line of purpose-built (Level 4) L4 autonomous semi-trucks for the North American market.